MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 `IMU` message properties:

-* `pitch` (double) - Misty's rotational orientation around her X axis (in degrees).
+* `pitch` (double) - Misty's orientation on her pitch rotational axis (in degrees).
 A positive number means Misty is pitched at an angle forward, and a negative number means she is pitched back.
-* `roll` (double) - Misty's rotational orientation around her Y axis (in degrees).
+* `roll` (double) - Misty's orientation on her roll rotational axis (in degrees).
 A positive number means Misty is tipped at an angle to her right, and a negative number means she is tipped to her left.
-* `yaw` (double) - Misty's rotational orientation around her Z axis (in degrees).
+* `yaw` (double) - Misty's orientation on her yaw rotational axis (in degrees).
 (Use this value to determine Misty's current heading when sending `DriveHead` commands.)
 A positive number means Misty is rotated to the left, and a negative number means she is rotated to the right.
 * `pitchVelocity` (double) - The force (in meters per second) currently applied to Misty along her `pitch` rotational axis.
 * `rollVelocity` (double) - The force (in meters per second) currently applied to Misty along her `roll` rotational axis.
 * `yawVelocity` (double) - The force (in meters per second) currently applied to Misty along her `yaw` rotational axis.
-* `xAcceleration` (double) - The force (in meters per second squared) currently applied to Misty along her `x` axis.
-A positive value means Misty is accelerating to her left, and a negative value means she is accelerating to her right.
+* * `xAcceleration` (double) - The force (in meters per second squared) currently applied to Misty along her `x` axis.
+A positive value means Misty is accelerating forward, and a negative value means she is accelerating backward.
 * `yAcceleration` (double) - The force (in meters per second squared) currently applied to Misty along her `y` axis.
-A positive value means Misty is accelerating forward, and a negative value means she is accelerating backward.
+A positive value means Misty is accelerating to her left, and a negative value means she is accelerating to her right.
 * `zAcceleration` (double) - The force (in meters per second squared) currently applied to Misty along her `z` axis.
 A positive value means Misty is accelerating up, and a negative value means Misty is accelerating down.
 When Misty is set on a level surface, this value should be a negative number that indicates the force of gravity on Misty's IMU sensor.

 ```JSON